GenomicsAotearoa/RNA-seq-workshop/README.md

 ## Workshop outline (9am - 4pm)

   * Overview of RNA-seq
-  * How to QC a fastq ?
+  * <a href="https://github.com/GenomicsAotearoa/RNA-seq-workshop/tree/master/1.Quality_Assessment">How to QC a fastq?</a>
-  * How to trim a sequence file?
+  * <a href="https://github.com/GenomicsAotearoa/RNA-seq-workshop/tree/master/2.Trimming_And_Filtering">How to trim a sequence file?</a>
     * Quality trimming
     * Adaptor trimming
-  * How to align the sequencing reads on a reference using HISAT2
+  * <a href="https://github.com/GenomicsAotearoa/RNA-seq-workshop/tree/master/3.Mapping_And_Count">How to align the sequencing reads on a reference using HISAT2</a>
     * creating a reference sequence
     * aligning reads on a reference
     * Defining alignment format
     * Introduction to SAMtools
-  * How to get a count matrix
+ * <a href="https://github.com/GenomicsAotearoa/RNA-seq-workshop/tree/master/3.Mapping_And_Count">How to get a count matrix</a>
     * What is an annotation file
     * How to use featureCount
+  * <a href=="https://github.com/GenomicsAotearoa/RNA-seq-workshop/tree/master/4.Differential_Expression">Differential Gene Expression analysis</a>
-  * Differential Gene Expression analysis (Using DESeq2, edgeR and Limma packages)
+     * Using DESeq2, edgeR and Limma packages)
-  * Overrepresentation analysis (Gene Ontology)
+  * <a href="https://github.com/GenomicsAotearoa/RNA-seq-workshop/tree/master/5.Overrepresentation_Analysis">Overrepresentation analysis (Gene Ontology)</a>

   * __DISCUSSION AND FOLLOW-UP__